nextcloud/documentation/admin_manual/installation/installation_source.rst

             </redirect>
     </server>

-The Apache :file:`.htaccess` file that comes with ownCloud is configured to redirect requests to nonexistent pages.
+The Apache :file:`.htaccess` that comes with ownCloud is configured to redirect requests to nonexistent pages.
 To emulate that behaviour, you need a custom error handler for yaws.
 See this
 `github gist for further instructions`_ on how to create and compile that error